The 12 Hallmarks of Aging in Dogs, Explained

 Digestion and Stool Quality: Why Some Dogs Struggle on Kibble

-Gut comfort is where diet debates become personal.
-Some dogs can eat the same kibble for years with perfect stools; others develop gas, loose stool, or inconsistent bowel movements that seem tied to the bowl.
-Research comparing diet types suggests that different feeding formats can shift fecal microbiota composition (Hiney K, 2021).
-That doesn’t prove one format is universally superior, but it does validate the lived experience: dogs can respond differently.
-If your dog’s digestion is unreliable, focus on a short ingredient list, consistent feeding times, and gradual transitions.
-Sudden switches are a common cause of “new food didn’t work” stories.
+Gut comfort is where diet debates get personal.
+Some dogs eat the same kibble for years with perfect stools; others develop gas, loose stool, or unpredictable bowel movements that track with the bowl.
+Research comparing diet formats shows that feeding type can shift fecal microbiota composition (Hiney K, 2021).
+That does not crown one format universally better, but it validates the lived experience: dogs respond differently.

 “Kibble is a format.
 Your dog’s response is the feedback.”